Notice of Trust

 A Trustee of a Trust is required to the Notice of Trust because it is one of his or her administrative duties.
 Every trustee has certain duties, which include the "duty of loyalty" to the beneficiaries and a "duty to properly administer the trust" by Florida law.
 The Trustee can file the Notice of Trust on his or her own, but we recommend consulting a Jacksonville Probate Attorney because this notice requires certain information according to the Florida Trust Code.Where to File the Notice of Trust

 It is important that the trustee knows where to file the Notice of Trust, or else the notice will not be valid.
 Usually, the notice is filed with the court where the settlor lived.
 For instance, if the settlor has lived in Jacksonville, Florida her entire life then the Notice of Trust will be filed in the Duval County probate court.
-If the settlor lived in Ponte Vedra Beach, then the Notice of Trust will be filed in St. Johns Count.
+If the settlor lived in Ponte Vedra Beach, then the Notice of Trust will be filed in St. Johns County.
 The Florida Trust Code states the notice may also be filed in the court that has jurisdiction over the settlor’s estate.
-A Probate or Jacksonville Estate planning attorney can help file the notice correctly.What Does the Notice Need to Contain?
+One of our Jacksonville Probate lawyers or a Jacksonville Estate planning attorney can help file the notice correctly.What Does the Notice Need to Contain?

 After the trustee determines where to file the notice, the next step for the trustee is to gather the necessary information the notice requires.
 The Florida Trust Code requires the Notice of Trust to contain several specific items to be valid.
 The laws regarding the Notice of Trust is found in Florida Statute 736.05055.
 The law states the notice must include the name of the settlor, the settlor’s date of death, the title of the trust, the date of the trust, and the name and address of the trustee.